gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 In this controller, we expose a GET endpoint /api/sample/paginated that accepts two query parameters: pageNumber and pageSize.
 The response includes the total number of records, the current page, the page size, and the actual data returned by MongoDB.

-### Step 5: Run the Application
+**Step 5: Run the Application**

-Now that the implementation is complete, we can run the application and query the paginated data.
+Now that the implementation is complete, you can run the application and query the paginated data.

-**Example query**:
+**Example query:**

 ```bash
 GET http://localhost:5000/api/sample/paginated?pageNumber=2&pageSize=5